elinck/elinck_CV/elinck_CV.md

 ## Publications

 **Linck, E.**, Freeman, B.G., Dumbacher, J.P.
-In Press.
+In press.
 Speciation and gene flow across an elevational gradient in New Guinea kingfishers. *Journal of Evolutionary Biology.* Preprint DOI: [10.1101/589044](https://doi.org/10.1101/589044)

 **Linck, E.**, Fricke, E., Rogers, H. In press.
 Varied abundance and functional diversity in the surviving bird communities of the Mariana Islands. *The Wilson Journal of Ornithology.*